Miry1919/hugosite/content/about.md

 &nbsp;

 <div align="center">
-"Technology alone is not enough"
+“Technology alone is not enough”
 </div>